 Traders should be cautious when they see the falling wedge form.
 As the price action continues to fall, the trading range tightens, indicating that selling pressure pushes the stock downward.
 Ultimately, there is a 68% chance of an upward breakout as buyers take control.

-A falling wedge has two declining trendlines that connect a series of lower highs and lows.
-A falling wedge can be bearish or bullish or a reversal or continuation pattern, depending on the direction of the price breakout.
+A falling wedge has two declining trendlines connecting a series of lower highs and lows.
+Depending on the direction of the price breakout, a falling wedge can be bearish or bullish or a reversal or continuation pattern.

 Falling Wedge Chart

 TradingView’s powerful pattern recognition algorithms have autodetected this falling wedge pattern.
 TradingView detected the pattern and set a price target equal to the length of the wedge’s apex.
-The target was flagged green once the target was achieved.
+Once the target was achieved, it was flagged green.

 Auto-detect this Chart Pattern with TradingView